 When drizzling a single image, the user may want to user the Lanczos kernel which provides the best image fidelity for the single image case.

-However, this kernel does not properly handle missing data, and causes ringing around cosmic rays, and thus should not be used for the combination of multiple images, where sections of the image lost to defects on one chip can be filled in by other chips.
+However, this kernel does not properly handle missing data and causes ringing around cosmic rays.
+Thus, the Lanczos kernel should not be used for combining multiple images where sections of the image lost to defects on one chip can be filled in by dithering.

-For additional information about the inner workings of Multidrizzle, please refer to The Multidrizzle Handbook
+For additional information about the inner workings of AstroDrizzle, please refer to The DrizzlePac Handbook

 The total counts are 100.
-Due to the geometric distortion, the PSF as seen in the raw
+Due to geometric distortion, the PSF, as seen in the raw

-image by the PAM or by running multidrizzle
+image by the PAM or by running AstroDrizzle

-Only by running multidrizzle can the geometric distortion be removed
+.
+Only by running AstroDrizzle can the geometric distortion be removed

 , but both approaches correctly recover the count total as 100.